- Legal Issues

-Remove piles of brush, logs, firewood, rocks, debris and trash, bricks, stones, concrete, buckets and flower pots, cars, tires and toys.
-Spray an herbicide such as Roundup®, Spectracide®, Weed-B-Gone® to remove tall weeds, briars and vines.
+Remove piles of brush, logs, firewood, rocks, debris, trash, bricks, stones, concrete, buckets and flower pots, cars, tires, and toys.
+Spray an herbicide to remove tall weeds, briars, and vines.
 Be sure to read and carefully follow all label restrictions when working with herbicides.

-Bright lights, strobe lights or lasers have been suggested as repellents for deer, rabbits, roost birds (especially pigeons) and other wildlife.
+Light—Bright lights, strobe lights, or lasers have been suggested as repellents for deer, rabbits, roost birds (especially pigeons), and other wildlife.
 They may work for a time but the long-term effectiveness is unknown.

 Generally, success or failure depends on the size of the animal population, palatability or growth stage of the plants, type of damage, and the animal’s hunger and conditioning.

-For deer, fences should be 8 feet tall or higher.
+For deer, fences should be 5 ft tall or higher.
 Remember that deer can crawl under a fence, fences can be damaged by falling limbs, and trees or other factors can allow deer inside.

-For small animals such as opossum, woodchuck, raccoon, fox or squirrel, use chicken wire, hard-ware cloth or electric fence.
-Chicken wire is usually 2 feet tall and buried 6 to 12 inches for diggers like rabbits, skunks, opossums and armadillos.
-Hardware cloth (a ¼- to ½-inch mesh) is usually 1 to 2 feet tall.
-Burying it 6 to 12 inches will exclude chipmunks, moles, voles and other small animals from gardens and flower beds.
-These barrier options can be combined with decorative fence around flowerbeds and shrubbery.
+For small animals such as opossums, woodchucks, raccoons, foxes, or squirrels, use chicken wire, hardware cloth, or an electric fence.
+Chicken wire is usually 2 ft tall and buried 6 to 12 in. for diggers like rabbits, skunks, opossums and armadillos.
+Hardware cloth (a ¼- to ½-in. mesh) is usually 1 to 2 ft tall.
+Burying it 6 to 12 in. will exclude chipmunks, moles, voles, and other small animals from gardens and flower beds.
+These barrier options can be combined with decorative fences around flowerbeds and shrubbery.

 Spreading peanut butter on the wire or wires (or on aluminum foil attached to the wires) will encourage the deer (or other animals) to contact the fence and receive a mild shock, which should deter future contact.
 These fences will deter some animals but do not have enough energy to injure animals or people.